sahilsait/super-unsafe-website/README.md

-# Unsafe Website - Security Testing Platform
+# Super Unsafe Website - Security Testing Platform

 ⚠️ **WARNING**: This website contains **intentional security vulnerabilities** for testing security detection tools.
 Do NOT use this code in production!

+This repository is designed to help test and train AI-powered security detection tools by providing a realistic web application with multiple common security vulnerabilities.
+The website is intentionally insecure for educational and testing purposes only.

 ## Vulnerabilities Included